Matt Olson Player Props: Braves vs. Astros

-On Saturday, Matt Olson (.304 on-base percentage in past 10 games, 72 points below season-long percentage) and the Atlanta Braves face the Houston Astros, whose starting pitcher will be Framber Valdez.
-First pitch is at 7:20 PM ET.
+On Sunday, Matt Olson (.267 on-base percentage in past 10 games, 104 points below season-long percentage) and the Atlanta Braves face the Houston Astros, whose starting pitcher will be Cristian Javier.
+First pitch is at 1:35 PM ET.

 Matt Olson Game Info & Props vs. the Astros